 A national study in the United Kingdom sheds some new light on the vape industry in that country.
-According to research conducted by the Action on Smoking and Health, an increasing number of vapers have given up cigarettes completely over the last year.
+According to research conducted by the Action on Smoking and Health, an increasing number of vapers have replaced cigarettes with vaping or have given up cigarettes completely over the last year.

 Understanding Harm Reduction

 Among those who continue to smoke alongside their e-cigarette usage, there seems to be a general misunderstanding of the inherent differences between vaping and smoking.
 According to the research conducted by ASH, almost a quarter of the people surveyed believed that e-cigarettes are just as risky as, or more risky than, traditional cigarettes.

 This idea, though not fully researched or substantiated, could be hindering many people from making the full switch to e-cigarettes.
 Researchers from ASH found that only 13% of respondents believed that e-cigarettes were less harmful, despite numerous studies suggesting e-cigarettes may be significantly less harmful than traditional cigarettes.

 What It Means for the Future

 The researchers behind this study were quick to note that there remains a significant error in communication when it comes to e-cigarettes and safety.
 Without the support of legislation to help fund additional research, or measures to adequately educate the public, it is likely many people will continue smoking with the thought that e-cigarettes are equally risky.
 New regulations that bar certain e-liquids and products from the market seem poised to discourage smokers from making the switch, because they paint e-cigarettes in the same light as tobacco products.

 There are currently more than 9 million smokers remaining in the U.K., and about 1.3 million of them also vape.
 Meanwhile, there are 1.5 million vapers who have given up cigarettes completely.